TheOneMaster/linux-undervolt/README.md

 Uses <a href="https://github.com/kitsunyan/intel-undervolt">intel-undervolt</a> to perform the undervolting, therefore it must be installed on the user's system. <a href="https://github.com/kitsunyan/intel-undervolt/blob/master/README.md">The guide to installing it can be found here</a>

-To run this program, clone the repository or download it as a zip.
-Once extracted, run the main python file.
-This can be accomplished by opening a terminal in the folder and runnning the command `python3 main.py`.
-If the above command doesn't it work, either use `python main.py` or Python 3 needs to be installed on the machine.
+To run this program, download the deb file from the latest <a href="https://github.com/TheOneMaster/linux-undervolt/releases/tag/v0.2-3">release</a> and install it to the user's system.
+Once installed, it can be run either using the command line call `linux_undervolt` or finding the application in the application launcher (Currently it uses a placeholder icon from gnome).

 ## GUI Instructions